 Remark that the explicit construction of $A\mathbin{\widehat\ast} B$ is similar, but the topology on the corresponding tensor algebra is more complicated (see, for example, \cite{Pi15}).
 A construction in the non-unital category is contained in a paper of Cuntz~\cite{Cu97}.
-Note that the categories in Proposition~\ref{fincopr} also has arbitrary coproducts but we do not need this fact here (see \cite[Proposition~4.2]{Pi15} for the Arens-Michael case).
+Note that the categories in Proposition~\ref{fincopr} also have arbitrary coproducts but we do not need this fact here (see \cite[Proposition~4.2]{Pi15} for the Arens--Michael case).